 As Published on Wedding Sparrow

 Sheep, Spanish moss, and a beautiful group of vendors.
-This luxury Charleston wedding at Middleton Place shoot was such a wonderful experience.
-I knew this shoot needed to be all of the bygone luxe, the style that is such a huge piece of my heart.
-There are few places in the US that hold that timeless feeling that brides and grooms are drawn to, and Charleston is absolutely one of those places.
+This luxury shoot at Middleton Place wedding in Charleston was such a wonderful experience.
+I knew this shoot needed to be all of the bygone luxe.
+The style that is such a huge piece of my heart.
+There are few places in the US that hold that timeless feeling that brides and grooms are drawn to.
+Charleston is absolutely one of those places.
 What I love and strive for in my brand, is bygone luxe.
 That classic, timeless, regal look that has so much depth and meaning.
 The story of a wedding day is so beautiful to tell, and my style tells this story so well.

 Every person that helped me with this shoot went above and beyond.
 It was such an inspiring thing to feel and be a part of.
 Every.
 Single.
 Vendor. is a true artist!!
 I am so madly in love with this Charleston wedding at Middleton Place, and I hope you are too!